mbilal5656/Bloodbank/README.md

 2. **Windows Desktop**: Requires Visual Studio with C++ workload
 3. **Password Reset**: Ensure email exists in database before reset
 4. **Port Conflicts**: Use different ports if 8080 is occupied
+5. **File Color Issues**: If Dart files show in white, restart IDE or check file extensions

 ### Troubleshooting
 - Run `flutter doctor` to check environment setup
 - Use `flutter clean` and `flutter pub get` for dependency issues
 - Check browser console for web-specific errors
 - For port conflicts: `flutter run -d web-server --web-port=8081`
+- For file color issues: Restart IDE or check file extensions

 ### Performance Tips
 - Use Chrome or Edge for optimal web performance
 - Enable hardware acceleration in browser settings
 - Clear browser cache if experiencing issues
 - Use the web-server mode for development
+- Use VS Code debug configurations for better debugging experience

 ## 🚀 Deployment